-Step 1.
-Setting up a recurring sync for your CRM
+Create a recurring sync for your CRM

 To get started, navigate to Contacts > Accounts.

 When you first visit the Accounts page, the application checks to see if you have properly configured a sync via the CRM Administration page.
 If you have not yet setup a recurring sync, click Go To CRM Administration or navigate to Settings > CRM Administration to set the frequency of synchronization to populate your CRM data.

-Step 2.
 Configure your accounts

-Alternatively these can be found in the Actions drop-down next to the All Accounts group at the top of the list from in the Accounts Dashboard.
+Once Completed, these settings can be accessed via the Actions drop-down next to the All Accounts default account group at the top of the list from in the Accounts Dashboard.

 the Accounts Dashboard

 Actions drop-down menu